gagnonanthony/NeuroStatX/README.md

 ``pip install -r requirements.txt``

 Temporarily, install semopy separately due to the legacy use of sklearn (an upcoming PR in pip will allow to ignore package dependencies directly in requirements.txt).
+Similar case for statannotations.

 ``pip install semopy==2.3.9 --no-deps``

+``pip install statannotations==0.5.0 --no-deps``

 ``pip install -e .``